 A historian might ask What related economic, political and social events preceded the Depression?

-This Standard corresponds to Writing Standard 7 for Literacy in the Content Areas.
+This Standard corresponds to Writing Standard 7 for Literacy in History and Social Science.

 Organize information and data from multiple primary and secondary sources.
-Student researchers gather and organize information from a variety of online, print and other sources.
+Student researchers gather and organize information from a variety of online, print, and other sources.
 In the history and social science fields, they pay close attention to whether the source is primary or secondary.
 Primary sources were created during the period under study (e.g., census data, a map, an interview, a speech, or an artifact such as a building, painting, or tool).
-Secondary sources are later interpretations or commentaries that build upon the primary sources.
+Secondary sources are later interpretations or commentaries based on primary sources.
 Often students will use primary and secondary sources together to compose an argument, because each source provides a different type of information.
-This Standard corresponds to Reading Standards 1-3 for Literacy in the Content Areas.
+This Standard corresponds to Reading Standards 1-3 for Literacy in History and Social Science.

 Analyze the purpose and point of view of each source; distinguish opinion from fact.
 Students need to be exposed to readings that represent a variety of points of view in order to become discerning and critical readers.
 They need to be able to identify the purpose of a document and the point of view of its author.
-As students search for answers to questions such as What really happened in Lexington and Concord on April 19, 1775?, the key distinction between verifiable fact and various forms of opinion becomes very important to them.
-This Standard corresponds to Reading Standard 6 for Literacy in the Content Areas.
+As students search primary sources for answers to questions such as What really happened in Lexington and Concord on April 19, 1775?, they begin to understand that eyewitness accounts of the same event can differ.
+This Standard corresponds to Reading Standard 6 for Literacy in History and Social Science.

 Evaluate the credibility, accuracy, and relevance of each source.
 Students investigating a question using online sources often find all too much material, some of it conflicting.
 The ability to be discerning and skeptical consumers of information is a crucial college, career, and civic skill.
 Beginning in elementary school, students should learn how and why to assess, verify, and cite sources.
-This Standard corresponds to Reading Standard 8 for Literacy in the Content Areas.
+This Standard corresponds to Reading Standard 8 for Literacy in History and Social Science.

 Argue or explain conclusions, using valid reasoning and evidence.
 The strength of an argument or explanation lies in its logical development of ideas, acknowledgement of counterclaims, and use of reliable supporting evidence.
 Effective arguments and explanations often go beyond text alone to include well-chosen and relevant visual elements such as photographs, maps, and displays of quantitative data.
 Students’ ability to adapt a presentation to the task, purpose, and audience and their ability to respond to questions are important skills for civic participation.
-This Standard corresponds to Writing Standards 1 and 2 and Speaking and Listening Standards 1-6 for Literacy in the Content Areas.
+This Standard corresponds to Writing Standards 1 and 2 and Speaking and Listening Standards 1-6 for Literacy in History and Social Science.

 Determine next steps and take informed action, as appropriate.
 One of the main goals of teaching history and the social science is to provide opportunities for students to practice using the knowledge and skills that enable them to participate in civic life.
 Some examples of those opportunities include